Keele Campus of York University: Scott Library

 The library is named for William Pearson Scott, the member (1959-1971) Chair of the York University Board of Governors (1966-1971).

 Steacie Science and Engineering Library

 Named for Canadian chemist Edgar William Richard Steacie (1900-1962) and one three key libraries in Keele campus.

 Sound and Moving Image Library

 The Sound and Moving Images Library is located on the first floor of Scott Library and houses York's collection of audiovisual materials as well as materials strictly related to music and films.
-SMIL's collection includes 15,000 documentaries and 4,000 feature films on either DVD, VHS, and film reels.
-The continuous growing number of documentaries and feature films establishes SMIL as one of the top University Media Libraries in Ontario.
-The music collection at SMIL has also developed a strong variety with a total of 26,000 CDs and 13,000 Vinyl LPs.
+The Sound and Moving Image Collection (SMIC) holds over 10,000 physical media items and provides access to more than 150,000 streaming autio and video titles.
 A notable strength is in Jazz, accounting for 7,000 items.
 Roughly a total of a hundred DVD players, Blu-ray players, VCRs, and turntables are available for student use including access to quality headphones.
 The Sound and Moving Images Library is open Monday-Thursday from 9am-7pm and Fridays from 9am-5pm.